taozhaolib/databrary/README.md

     CREATE USER "databrary" WITH PASSWORD '<passwd>';
     CREATE DATABASE "databrary" WITH OWNER "databrary";

-Then create conf/secret.conf with whatever password you used above:
+Then create conf/local.conf with whatever password you used above:

     db.default.password="<passwd>"

-To change any of the other settings, see conf/application.conf.
+For other settings, see conf/application.conf.

 ### Security

 By default in development mode the site is completely insecure, meaning you can login with only a username once you have an account, and it uses a public "secret".
-To switch to secure mode, add a line to conf/secret.conf:
+To switch to secure mode, add a line to conf/local.conf:

-    echo application.secret=\"`openssl rand -base64 -out /dev/stdout 48`\" >> conf/secret.conf
+    echo application.secret=\"`openssl rand -base64 -out /dev/stdout 48`\" >> conf/local.conf

 ### Object storage